Multimagnon and multispinon $L_3$-edge RIXS spectra of an effective $\tilde{J}_1-\tilde{J}_2-\tilde{J}_3$ square lattice Heisenberg model: Results and discussion

 \subsection{Four-spin correlation function}

 We now proceed with the four-spin correlation RIXS spectrum calculation.
-First, we present the non-interacting two-magnon RIXS calculation, incorporating the UCL expansion corrections up to first order $I^{(1,S^2,0)}_{\mathrm{2m}}$ and second order $I^{(2,S^2,0)}_{\mathrm{2m}}$.
+First, we present the non-interacting two-magnon RIXS calculation, incorporating the UCL expansion corrections up to first order $I^{(1,S^2,0)}_{\mathrm{2m}}$ and second order $I^{(2,S^2,0)}_{\mathrm{2m}}$where $\mathcal{L}=1,2$ and $\mathcal{N}=0$ in Eq.~\eqref{eq:stgreen}.
+We used scattering operators in Eqs.~\eqref{eq:o1s2m} and \eqref{eq:2ucl4s} to derive the intensity expressions.
 Next, we examine the bimagnon RIXS spectrum within the ladder approximation.
 Finally, we present and discuss the four-spin correlation function spectrum calculated using SBMFT and compare the results with those from the local spin-flip schemes.